Personal Capital vs Mint 2026: Which Personal Finance App Actually Wins?

 Where Did Mint Users Go?

-Intuit pushed everyone toward Credit Karma, but most people quickly figured out it's not a like-for-like replacement — Credit Karma is really about credit scores and loan offers, not comprehensive budgeting.
-So the Mint diaspora scattered, and based on what I've seen across personal finance communities, here's where most people landed:
+Intuit pushed everyone toward Credit Karma, but most people figured out pretty quickly it's not a real replacement — Credit Karma is really about credit scores and loan offers, not full-on budgeting.
+So the Mint diaspora scattered.
+Based on what I've seen across personal finance communities, here's where most people landed:

-- YNAB (You Need A Budget) — Try YNAB — the most popular landing spot for serious budgeters ($14.99/month)
+- YNAB (You Need A Budget) — Try YNAB — the most common landing spot for serious budgeters ($14.99/month)

 - Copilot — beautiful iOS app, $13/month